Conditional Veto of NJ DWI bill by Governor Christie

 2

-senselessly, abuse their driving privileges demands policies that continue to include a suspension of a driver’s license.
+that continue to include a suspension of a driver’s license.

 While I believe that the reforms in this bill are too sweeping, and too lenient, the technology behind ignition interlocks offers a promising tool that advocates, including Mothers Against Drunk Driving, note may deter drunk driving and rehabilitate the behavior of those struggling with alcohol addiction.
 Therefore, I recommend strengthening the State’s Driving While Intoxicated laws by increasing utilization of ignition interlock devices for all offenses, while continuing mandatory license suspensions.
 By combining our existing, rigorous system of mandatory license suspensions with the active monitoring provided by interlock devices, New Jersey will provide new hope in the fight against drunk driving deaths and injuries.